SverreWisloff/TackingAssist/README.md

  - First version
  - GPS: Start and stop location service from GPSSet wind dir by port/starboard close-hauled direction
  - Up/Down-buttons : increments wind direction with 5 degrees
- - App uploaded to the Google Play app store, and got approval

-1.1.0 (3):
-- Improved rotations of boat and compass
-- NSEW directions in the compass
-- Add buttons to set wind dir by port/starboard close-hauled direction

 ## Please use it if you find it convinient